RohitSoni14/Attrition-Data-Analysis-using-ML-Techniques-/README.md

-Comparison of model on basis of these metrics revealed that random forest can be used as final model for predicting attrition.
+Random forest can be employed as the ultimate model for predicting attrition, according to a comparison of models based on these metrics.
-After finalising the model, **grid search** over range of hyperparameters is used and models were compared using **stratified k-fold cross validation**.
+Following model completion, models were compared using "stratified k-fold cross validation" and "grid search" over a range of hyperparameters.
-Feature importance is plotted for the final model.
+For the complete model, feature importance is plotted..

 ## Observations
-1. From the feature importance it was seen that our engineered features i.e. "TenurePerJob", "CompRatioOverall" and "YearsWithoutChange" have higher importance values compared to many of the other given features.
-Thus it is concluded that feature engineering was successful.
+1. Based on the importance of the features, it can be noted that our engineered features, such as "TenurePerJob," "CompRatioOverall," and "YearsWithoutChange," have greater importance values than many of the other features offered.
+Therefore, feature engineering was successful, it may be said.
-2. Using SMOTE oversampling helped in improving model's predictions.
-Earlier models were biased towards predicting majority class only, after using SMOTE this is no longer the case.
+2. SMOTE oversampling improved the accuracy of the model's predictions.
+Following the use of SMOTE, earlier models that were skewed towards forecasting the majority class alone no longer exist.